awsdocs/amazon-connect-admin-guide/doc_source/set-recording-behavior.md

 + To record chat conversations, you need to choose **Agent and Customer**\.
 + To enable monitoring of voice and/or chat conversations, you need to choose **Agent and Customer**\.

-For information about using this block to enable Contact Lens, see [Enable Contact Lens for Amazon Connect](enable-analytics.md)\.
+For information about using this block to enable Contact Lens, including features such as sensitive data redaction, see [Enable Contact Lens for Amazon Connect](enable-analytics.md)\.

 ## Configuration tips<a name="set-recording-behavior-tips"></a>
 + Let's say you have a flow that links to a flow that links to another flow\.
 Each flow might have it's own **Set recording behavior** block\.
 The last **Set recording behavior** block overrides the settings of the previous two **Set recording behavior** blocks\.